8gradplus/msb_lecture/slides/database_architectures/slides.md

 <span style="color: orange;">**Primary Keys**</span>

-... typically a **unique** index, but why?
+... typically a **unique** index, i.e. the values in a column defined as primary key exists exactly once.
+There are no duplicated values!

+But why?

 --

 <span style="color: orange;">Ensuring Uniqueness</span>

 - A primary key uniquely identifies each row in a table, ensuring that there are no duplicate rows.
 This is crucial for tables that represent entities with distinct identities (e.g., users, products, orders), as it helps prevent data redundancy and ambiguity.
-- Without a primary key, it can be challenging to distinguish between records, particularly if two or more rows have identical values across all columns.

 --